35 Types of Neural Networks: What, When, and Why

 We might opt to use Transformers when dealing with sequential data where context and relationships between elements are important, such as natural language processing tasks or time series analysis.

-15. Modular neural networks
+15. Modular Neural Networks

-Modular Neural Networks are a type of deep neural network where several different networks, each with their own specific task, work together to make a decision.
 What’s unique about this architecture is its division of labor: instead of having one network learn everything, each module specializes in a different part of the problem, working in parallel to process information.

 Consider a Modular Neural Network like a team of detectives, each skilled in a different aspect of crime-solving, such as forensics, psychology, or interrogation.
 Working together, they can solve a crime more effectively than any one of them could alone.